openstack/training-guides/doc/upstream-training/source/slides/howitsmade-release-cycle.rst

 .. note::

   - Spec freeze

     - Point at which specs must be proposed and reviewed for the release.

   - Feature freeze

     - Code for new features is no longer accepted.

   - String freeze

     - Externally visible strings can no longer be changed.
 Helps translation activities complete on time.

   - Requirements freeze

-    - No longer change requirements to allow downstream packagers time to pull-in and build dependencies.
+    - Requirements cannot be changed to allow downstream packagers time to pull-in and build dependencies.

 Release Candidates
 ==================